 Addiction treatment works more effectively the sooner it is begun.
 You know there is a deadly opioid abuse epidemic, and you know that opioids kill more quickly than official data can be gathered and analyzed.
 New AI tools may help addiction treatment researchers learn where and how quickly local crises develop so that resources can be directed promptly.

 Of course, people with opioid use disorders and their loved ones do not need AI or official data to tell them the problem is real.
 If you are struggling with opioid misuse, the sooner you reach out for help, the better your chances for long-term recovery.
-We invite you to learn about our admissions.
+We invite you to learn about our admissions by contacting The Recovery Village today.
 There is no obligation, and it could put you one step closer to putting opioid abuse in the past.